Why 'Peel the Garlic'?

 Cooking is Awesome

 I don't have much more to say about this one.
 I love cooking.
 I love web development.
-A recipe blog is the perfect combination.
+A recipe website is the perfect combination.

 To Improve the Cooking Experience